DebuggingaHopper/CapTech_Fitness-wellness_map/src/README.md

 # The main Source File

-Within here you will have access to the main .py file.
-If you go to the next folder you will have access to all the png files, and GEOJSON files utilized for this project.
+Within here, you will have access to the main .py file.
+If you go to the next folder, you will have access to all the PNG files, and GEOJSON files utilized for this project.

-## The necessray Library for making a basic map
+## The necessary Library for making a basic map

-So before anything let's delve into the code of this program.
-I made this a flask application which essentially just shows the user an interactive map of the University.
-To Display said map I had to use the folium library and write the following lines of code:
+So before anything, let's delve into the code of this program.
+I made this a flask application that essentially just shows the user an interactive map of the University.
+To Display said map, I had to use the folium library and write the following lines of code:

 ```
 start_coords = (39.046900, -76.850400)
 map_cap = folium.Map(location=start_coords, width="100%", zoom_start=17)
 ```

-I was able to acquire the longitude and latitude thanks to Google maps providing said information making it very easy to acquire this information prior to actually making the map.Then if we just call the map in jupyter notebook it would give us the following output:
+I was able to acquire the longitude and latitude thanks to Google maps providing said information, making it very easy to acquire this information prior to actually making the map.
+Then, if we just call the map in the Jupyter notebook, it would give us the following output:

 ![Default_map](https://user-images.githubusercontent.com/49813790/159801992-806c7e78-f039-444c-896e-05fa7e1cf59a.png)

-What I wanted to accomplish was make some changes on the map by highlighting certain locations and placing markers with specefic icons that when tocuhed upon display information about the activity or facility.
-To do so is very simple thanks to the folium library which allows me to do the following with the following code:
+What I wanted to accomplish was to make some changes on the map by highlighting certain locations and placing markers with specific icons that when touched upon display information about the activity or facility.
+To do so is very simple thanks to the folium library, which allows me to do the following with the following code:

 ```
 feild_cap = 'field.geojson'